pi-base/web/paper.md

 3. Extend the content of *Counterexamples* by supporting a community-maintained living database that can serve both researchers and students in perpetuity.
+4. Disambiguate topological concepts that go by different or conflicting terminology in the literature by assigning spaces and properties unique IDs.

 Iterations of the π-Base have taken various forms, including a modified wiki and later a custom Ruby on Rails application.